federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 — are obsolete and abandoned.
 The source code of the application and its Windows binaries have not been updated for many years at that sites.

 **New official site is HERE.
-AutoClicker2 Record-Play for Windows is actively developed fork of orphamielautoclicker and opautoclicker**.
+AutoClicker2 OrphamielAutoClicker OpAutoClicker for Windows is actively developed fork of orphamielautoclicker and opautoclicker**.

 Note 2.
-The project is undergoing re-branding from "RPG AutoClicker Professional Suite for Windows" to "AutoClicker2 Record-Play for Windows".
+The project is undergoing re-branding from "RPG AutoClicker Professional Suite for Windows" and "AutoClicker2 Record-Play for Windows" to "AutoClicker2 OrphamielAutoClicker OpAutoClicker for Windows".
+Some text labels in the application and the site may be inconsistent.

+## New Features In Version 5.8.3.1

+* Fine tuning for sequences of mouse clicks
 * BRAND NEW.
 Add mouse buttons XBUTTON1, XBUTTON2 to click.
 * Tiny fixes more, code style.
 * Long-awaiting fixes in Windows installer.